 Career Planning: Choosing a career path is a process that unfolds throughout the college experience.
 It involves discovering individual potential, learning about career fields, and making decisions amid numerous options.
 Students are encouraged to engage in activities that will assist them in learning which career fields would satisfy their interests, abilities, values, and personality style.
 DISCOVER, a computer-assisted career-guidance program, supports this process of self-discovery.
 Career planning is also facilitated through a one-credit course, Career Planning and Decision Making (CRDV 105N).
-The course guides students through a process of self-assessment, critical thinking, and research techniques, to define personal characteristics, and identify and research career options in order to make an informed decision about major and career.
+The course guides students through a process of self-assessment, critical thinking, and research techniques, to define personal characteristics, and identify and career.
 A large collection of career reference materials is housed in the James A. Cannavino Library.